-University of Bath has also announced a transdermal "patch" (ag to measure glucose in "fluid secreted from hair follicles."
+University of Bath has also announced (and published a patent application, US 2020/0008717) a transdermal "patch" (ag to measure glucose in "fluid secreted from hair follicles."
 Richard Guy, who was intimately involved in the development of the original "GlucoWatch," has tested the new device (which again operates by "reverse iontophoresis") on pig skin, and predicted that a commercial device based on it could be "calibration-free."

-To summarize, just like saliva and tears, sweat contains glucose, but not at levels that correlate well enough with blood glucose that it can be trusted for monitoring glucose for people with diabetes.
+To summarize, just like saliva and tears, sweat contains glucose, but so far not shown to be at levels that correlate well enough with blood glucose that it can be trusted for monitoring glucose for people with diabetes.